apollo

 How to manage the interaction:

-Taking MD Pot Syrup 200 ml with Promazine is not recommended, as it may lead to an interaction, it can be taken if prescribed by the doctor.
-However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
-Do not discontinue any medications without a doctor's advice.
+Taking Nortriptyline with MD Pot Syrup 200 ml together is not recommended as it can result in an interaction, it can be taken if your doctor has advised it.
+However, if you notice any unusual bleeding or bruising, dizziness, lightheadedness, abdominal pain, bloating, decreased hunger, red or black tarry stools, coughing up or vomiting blood, severe headache, and weakness, you should contact a doctor immediately.
+Do not stop using any medications without talking to a doctor.

 Critical